MauryaAbhishek/JetPackCompose-Inteview-/README.md

 }

 **By passing the navController instance as a parameter to your ViewModel and using it to navigate between screens, you can avoid holding the navController instance directly in the ViewModel and prevent potential memory leaks or incorrect behavior.**

+In Jetpack Compose, you can hold the NavController in a ViewModel by using the rememberNavController function and storing it in the ViewModel.

+Here's an example of how this can be achieved:

+Create a ViewModel to hold the NavController: kotlin
+Copy code
+class MyViewModel : ViewModel() {
+    val navController = mutableStateOf<NavController?>(null)
+}
+In the composable function where you want to use the NavController, use the rememberNavController function to retrieve the NavController and set it in the ViewModel:

+@Composable
+fun MyComposable(viewModel: MyViewModel = viewModel()) {
+    val navController = rememberNavController()
+    viewModel.navController.value = navController
+    // Use the NavController to navigate to other screens }

+In the composable function where you want to navigate to other screens, retrieve the NavController from the ViewModel and use it to navigate:

+@Composable
+fun OtherComposable(viewModel: MyViewModel = viewModel()) {
+    val navController = viewModel.navController.value ?: return
+    Button(onClick = { navController.navigate("destination_screen") }) {
+        Text(text = "Navigate")
+    }
+}

+In summary, you can hold the NavController in a ViewModel by storing it as a mutable state and setting it in the ViewModel using the rememberNavController function.
+By retrieving the NavController from the ViewModel in other composable functions, you can use it to navigate to other screens without passing it as a parameter.